TaitoUnited/full-stack-template/README.md

     $ taito info

-Stop:
+Access database:

+    $ taito db open     # access using a command-line tool
+    $ taito db proxy    # access using a database GUI tool

+Run all tests:

+    $ taito unit        # unit tests
+    $ taito test        # integration and end-to-end tests

+Stop containers:

     $ taito stop

-Open app and admin GUI running on dev environment:
+List all project related links:

+    $ taito open -h

+The commands listed above work also for server environments (`feature`, `dev`, `test`, `staging`, `prod`).
+Some examples for dev environment:

     $ taito open app:dev
     $ taito open admin:dev
     $ taito info:dev
+    $ taito status:dev
+    $ taito logs:dev server
+    $ taito shell:dev server
+    $ taito db open:dev
+    $ taito db proxy:dev
+    $ taito open storage:dev
+    $ taito open logs:dev
+    $ taito test:dev

 Run `taito -h` to get detailed instructions for all commands.
-Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
+Run `taito COMMAND -h` to search for a command (e.g `taito status -h`, `taito log -h`, `taito import -h`).
 For troubleshooting run `taito --trouble`.
-NOTE: If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

-If taito-cli autocomplete is enabled, you can write `taito oper` and press TAB to get the list of most important commands for operating your project.
-Note that the `oper` grouping prefix is optional so you can leave it out when running a command.

 See PROJECT.md for project specific conventions and documentation.

+> If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

-## Tools and links

-The taito-cli link plugin provides project related links e.g. for documentation, continuous integration, issue management, logging, monitoring and customer feedback.
-Run `taito open -h` to show all the links.
+## Automated tests

+### Unit tests

+All unit tests are run automatically during build (see `Dockerfile.build` files).
+You can run unit tests also in local environment with the `taito unit [CONTAINER]` command, for example `taito unit: client`.

+> NOTE: You can execute also browser and api tests using the same 'unit test' mechanism if you just mock the required APIs or DAOs so that the whole test can be run within one container.

+### Integration and end-to-end tests

+All integration and end-to-end test suites are run automatically after application has been deployed to dev environment (see `Dockerfile.test` files).
+Integration and end-to-end tests are grouped in independent test suites (see `suite-*.sh` and `zuite-*.sh` files) and `taito init --clean` is run before each of them to clean up data.
+If, however, data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.

+You can run integration and end-to-end tests manually with the `taito test:ENV [CONTAINER] [SUITE]` command, for example `taito test:dev server suite-xx`.
+Environment specific test suite parameters are configured in `taito-config.sh` and they are passed to test suites in `package.json`.

 ## Structure

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
 The following rules usually work well in an event-based solution (a GUI for example).
-In backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.
+For a backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.

 * Create directory structure based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
 Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
 This way you don't need to use directories for grouping files by type.
 * A directory should not contain any references outside of its boundary; with the exception of references to libraries and common directories.
 You can think of each directory as an independent mini-sized app, and a `common` directory as a library that is shared among them.